nico-kuroxy/puzzle-library/advent_of_code/README.md

 It should be noted that for each executable of the advent of code, we need to load a data file within our code.
 These data file are installed in the **install/share** folder during building.

+Furthermore, each header file has been commented following Doxygen documentation style.

 ## How to use

 To execute the program of your choice, just use `./install/bin/day_X/your_executable install/share/day_X/data/some_data.txt`.
 Make sure to replace **day_X**, **executable** and **some_data** by the proper file/folder names.